 Below, we’ve listed each model currently available.
-Sometimes, there isn’t a deal for one or any of the products — which is often the case following shopping events like Prime Day — but we’ve mentioned the most recent sale price in those instances.
-Also, keep in mind that Amazon offers 20 percent off all of its Kindles when you trade in select devices, so there are still other ways to save money when none of the models are available at a discount.
+Sometimes, there isn’t a deal for one or any of the products, but we’ve mentioned the most recent sale price in those instances.
+Also, keep in mind that Amazon offers 20 percent off all of its Kindles when you trade in select devices, as well as $20 off when you purchase two (at least in some cases), so there are still other ways to save money when none of the models are available at a discount.

 The best Kindle (2022) deals

-In case you missed it, Amazon announced a new entry-level Kindle ahead of its recent hardware event, one that’s designed to replace the aging 2019 model.
+In case you missed it, Amazon announced a new entry-level Kindle last year, one that’s designed to replace the 2019 model.
 The latest Kindle — which starts at $99.99 — puts Amazon’s base e-reader more in line with the most recent Kindle Paperwhite, providing a number of quality-of-life improvements in the process.
 The new model features longer battery life, a 300ppi screen, and now charges via USB-C instead of Micro USB.
 It also touts 16GB of storage by default and comes in a new “denim” color, which resembles the soft blue you might associate with jeans.

-Although Amazon occasionally offers discounts for newer items, the new Kindle is currently only available at Amazon and Best Buy with ads for $99.99 or in an ad-free configuration at Amazon for $119.99, both of which come with four months of Kindle Unlimited.
-If you’re interested in a bundle, you can also pick up the ad-free version on Amazon with a power adapter and a fabric cover for $154.97 ($15 off).
-Regardless of whether you choose the standalone model or the bundle, however, the new Kindle remains a worthwhile option if you’re looking to pick up an e-reader for $40 less than the price of the latest Paperwhite.
+Although the new Kindle recently dropped to $74.99 in the run-up to Valentine’s Day, it’s currently only available at retailers like Amazon, Best Buy, and Target with ads and up to four months of Kindle Unlimited for $99.99, its standard retail price.
+It’s also available in its ad-free configuration at Amazon for $119.99 or with a power adapter and a fabric cover starting at $149.97, neither option of which is discounted.
+Regardless of whether you choose the standalone model or the bundle, however, the new Kindle remains a worthwhile option if you’re looking to pick up an e-reader for $40 less than the current price of the latest Paperwhite.